Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >> | `403 Forbidden`             | Project not whitelisted for Manila | Ensure you are registered to Alpha                                 |
 >> | Share stuck in creating     | Invalid network ID or subnet       | Check `NETWORK_ID` and `SUBNET_ID`                                 |
 >>
-> Via Manila CSI in K8s environment
+> Via Manila CSI in Kubernetes environment
 >> **1\.
 Additional Requirements**
 >>
 >> - Helm CLI installed on your local machine.